 - Our rating – 9.9/10 (Full review of the JOOLA Inside tables)

-In at number one, we have the JOOLA Inside 25 table tennis table.
+In at number two, we have the JOOLA Inside 25 table tennis table.
 It’s up there as one of the most popular table tennis table of all time.
 It’s a great choice for a beginner looking for their first table or a family looking for the best indoor ping pong table that’s easy to fold and store away when not in use.

 It comes in three table thicknesses but our favorite is the 25mm (the JOOLA Inside 25) that’s supported by 1.5 inch thick steel legs to keep it sturdy and safe.
 It splits into two pieces which makes it really easy to move around plus, you can fold up one side to play in personal playback mode and practice on your own or to put it in storage.